 Common Wound Debridement Options Offered At SVSS

-During your consultation, Dr. Hacker will conduct a comprehensive assessment, which may include visual inspection, imaging studies, and laboratory tests.
+During your consultation, Dr. Hacker will conduct a comprehensive assessment for your wound care, which may include visual inspection, imaging studies, and laboratory tests.
 Based on this evaluation, Dr. Hacker will devise a customized treatment plan to optimize healing outcomes.
 Your options for wound debridement in St. Louis may include sharp surgical debridement, enzymatic debridement using topical agents, mechanical debridement, or other methods.
 Dr. Hacker will select the most appropriate wound debridement methods to ensure optimal recovery.

 Laser Debridement